chasemccoy/www/posts/three-web-experiments.md

 ## Microcosm

 It's easier to find a needle in a smaller haystack.
 Microcosm is my personal haystack.

+Discovering content during the early days of the internet was like exploring a new territory.
+There was a growing amount of content to see, but it was not very densely linked and thus harder to discover.
+The trails had not yet been plotted on the map.

+Some explorers set out to solve that.
+Ontologists go to work exploring, classifying, and categorizing the web to not only help others find their way, but also to try to better understand the nature of the web itself.

 <hr class='break' />